PowerShell/PowerShell/docs/maintainers/README.md

-# PowerShell Maintainers
+# Repository Maintainers

-Maintainers (a.k.a. coordinators) are trusted people with knowledge in the PowerShell domain.
+Repository maintainers are trusted people with knowledge in the PowerShell domain.

 They have [write access](https://help.github.com/articles/permission-levels-for-an-organization-repository/) to the PowerShell repositories which gives them the power to: